inverseproblem/Mag2Dpoly.jl/docs/src/index.md

 ## User guide

-**MagAnom.jl** *is a Julia version package conceived for forward magnetic anomaly calculation due to two-dimensional polygonal bodies with uniform arbitrary polarization*.
+**Mag2Dpoly** *is a Julia package conceived for forward magnetic anomaly calculation due to two-dimensional polygonal bodies with uniform arbitrary polarization*.

-The formulations implemented in this package are that of Talwani & Heirtzler (1962, 1964), Won & Bevis (1987) and Kravchinsky et al. (2019).
+The formulations implemented in this package are that of Talwani & Heirtzler (1962, 1964), Won & Bevis (1987) and revised Kravchinsky et al. (2019).

 If you use this code for research or else, please cite the related paper: